-Evan Mawarire is a Zimbabwean clergyman who founded #ThisFlag Citizen’s Movement to challenge corruption, injustice and poverty in Zimbabwe.
-The movement’s main objective is to empower citizens to hold government to account.
-Through viral videos and engagement sessions, the movement has organised multiple successful non-violent protests in response to unjust government policy.
+Evan Mawarire is a Zimbabwean clergyman who founded the #ThisFlag Citizen’s Movement to challenge corruption, injustice and poverty in Zimbabwe.
+For his activism, Mawarire was imprisoned and tortured in 2016, 2017 and 2019 and charged with treason, facing 80 years in prison.
+His main objective is to empower citizens to hold the government to account.
+Through viral videos and engagement sessions, the #ThisFlag movement has organised multiple successful non-violent protests in response to unjust government policy.

 Evan continues his work as a speaker and trainer on nonviolent citizen driven change, democracy development and human rights.